Botanical Name: Acorus calamus

-Description: A perenniel plant, it matures to a tallness of 1m with a bedcover of 0.5m.
-The rootstalk is horizontal, cowering, tube-shaped, branching and up to 2m long, with a spicy aroma; the root is hard, branchless and flowering; the leaves are yellow green, vertical, pointed, with intact edges, radical and overlayer; the blossoms are light-green yellow, with a careened stalk and with a thickly thronged spike out; the fruit are greenish berries.
-Indigenous to the northerly hemisphere, it opts lake borders, boggy trenches, or marshlands in a secure place.
-It is ice repellent, merely drought tender.
+Description: A perennial plant, it matures to a tallness of 1m with a bed cover of 0.5m.
+The root stalk is horizontal, cowering, tube-shaped, branching and up to 2m long, with a spicy aroma; the root is hard, branch less and flowering; the leaves are yellow green, vertical, pointed, with intact edges, radical and over layer; the blossoms are light-green yellow, with a careened stalk and with a thickly thronged spike out; the fruit are greenish berries.

 Medicinal Properties: Antibacterial, antifungal, and antiamebic.

 Uses: In perfumes of the woody oriental type; in spice blends and flavors for alcoholic beverages and Medicinal & Aromatherapy use.